 To address the challenges imposed by contamination owing to heavy metal ions, new research protocols are necessary to enhance adsorbent performance.
 New cost-effective as well as sustainable solutions are need of present research that uses novel materials.
-The watermelon seed starch yet not been used for synthesis of adsorbent resin.
+The watermelon seed starch has not yet been used for synthesis of adsorbent resin.
 To fill this research-gap this manuscript investigates the synthesis and characterization of an economically viable, environmentally sustainable water melon seed starch ascorbic acid resin, along with its adsorptive efficacy for the elimination of harmful heavy metal ions from a standard aqueous solution utilizing a batch methodology.
 This research article demonstrates the synthetic protocol for WMSSAA resin, characterization through FTIR, SEM, and TGA-DTA analysis.
 The batch adsorption analysis study carried out to investigate adsorption potency toward heavy metal ions Cd2+, Ni2+, Pb2+, Zn2+.

 2. METHODOLOGY